 Ultraviolet germicidal products for aircraft use include both hand-held wands or lamps, and larger systems on wheels.
 Handheld systems are lightweight and can be used in tight spaces where the larger systems will not fit.
 Typically, the lamps are lower in intensity, so they must be held closer to the surfaces to be disinfected and/or used to irradiate the surfaces for a longer period of time.
 The angle between the surface to be treated and the lamp focus direction is also important.
 Operator training and diligence is very important with hand-held units, since holding the lamps too far from the surfaces or using them too quickly will result in inadequate treatment.
 As a result, the SMS approval for handheld devices to be used should specify the distance and exposure time for surfaces.
 UV systems mounted on wheels are larger and heavier than the hand-held units.
 Frequently equipped with a rechargeable battery, they can move down the aisle of an aircraft cabin, disinfecting all surfaces exposed to the UV light.
 Because of the higher light intensity, they can be used more rapidly than a hand-held system, and because of the fixed geometry, they expose surfaces in a reproducible way.
 The UV dose will be determined by the light intensity (a function of the distance between the lamp and the surface) and the speed with which the device is moved through the cabin.
 The UV system can be operated by a single individual, appropriately protected to avoid UV light exposure, or robotic systems which avoid the risk of human exposure.
 The SMS should specify the rate to be used, and further directions to ensure that all necessary touchpoints will receive an adequate dose.

 UV devices can also vary in the wavelength of the light used.
 The most common is 254 nm light, which has commonly been used in hospital and other applications.
 These devices generally use mercury vapor lamps similar to fluorescent lamps.
 Pulsed xenon lamps provide a broader spectrum of UV light, including the UV-C region.
 UV-LED lights can also be used and are significantly smaller, with wavelengths from 280 nm to 400 nm.
 “Far-UV” lamps with a wavelength of 222 nm have recently been proposed and use krypton chloride excimer lamps.
 The efficacy of these different wavelengths will be discussed below.
 Some lamps emit multiple wavelengths of light.
 If emission occurs below 200 nm, there is potential for ozone to be generated.
+Filters or phosphors are sometimes used to prevent emission below 200 nm.

 Efficacy

 Properly applied, Ultraviolet Germicidal Irradiation (UVGI) has been found to reduce pathogens - including tested bacteria and viruses - on multiple surfaces and in multiple environments.,, UV treatment can be performed on surfaces, in which case the applied intensity and treatment time are easily measured, or on a volume of air.
 In the latter case, the intensity will change with the distance from the lamps, and the residence time of the microorganisms in the irradiated zone will depend on the air velocity.
-Reference 12 (Malayeri et al) has a very complete compilation of the required dose to disinfect various microorganisms.